sighupio/furyctl/README.md

 Furyctl is the package manager for Fury distribution.
 It’s simple to use and reads a single Furyfile to download packages you need.
 Fury distribution offers three types of packages:

-- **Bases** : Sets of Kustomize bases to deploy basic components in Kubernetes
+- **Bases** : Sets of Kustomize bases to deploy necessary components in Kubernetes
-- **Modules**: Terraform modules to deploy Kubernetes infrastructure and it’s dependencies
+- **Modules**: Terraform modules to deploy Kubernetes infrastructure, and it’s dependencies
 - **Roles**: Ansible roles for deploying, configuring, and managing a Kubernetes infrastructure

 In addition to the package manager feature, it enables you to self-provision Fury Clusters.